shizonic/dotfiles-18/README.md

 <a name="inspiration-and-special-thanks"></a>
 ## Inspiration and special thanks
 - [Cronosse] thanks for the bar conky.
-- [ObliviousGmn] thanks for the Homepage idea for the laukit.
+- [ObliviousGmn] thanks for the start page that I use with luakit.